eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

         ...
 ```

-The following work-around applies to both VS Code and Eclipse.
-The spring server generator creates invalid source in the `OpenAPI2SpringBoot` class.
+The following workaround applies to Eclipse.
+The Spring server generator creates invalid source in the `OpenAPI2SpringBoot` class.
 Simply implement the methods from the interface and save the file.
-Also add the configuration element to the `pom.xml` file, like this:
+Also add the configuration element to the `pom.xml` file:

 ```xml
 <build>